 Any organizational initiative needs internal champions to succeed.
 Your internal communication plan will need champions who will help promote, execute and grow the initiative.
 You need to select not only people in key leadership positions, but other people across levels who are influential.

-For instance, if an influential person uses and promotes your new internal communication app, others will follow and your adoption rates will rise.
+For instance, if an influential person uses and promotes your new internal communication app, others will follow and your adoption rate will rise.

 Identify people who understand the value of good communication and bring them on board as champions.